xiaosean/leetcode_python/Readme.md

 > Separate the most common characters with other characters
 > Interesting solution: https://leetcode.com/problems/reorganize-string/discuss/113435/4-lines-Python
 > Nicely use slice and string tricks.
+- [] Q1027.
+Longest Arithmetic Sequence
+> 2dim dp solution, worth to do it again